 that it incorporates play as a therapeutic tool to promote adjustment, growth

 and development.
 Play makes therapy enjoyable and effective, the two keys for

 State-of-the-Art Therapy Aquatic therapy at Capital Region Healthplex West is one of a kind in Central Missouri.
 The professional staff uses the pool for patients who need to increase range of motion strength, balance and gait training.
-Aquatic therapy allow for individuals with weight-bearing restrictions to start a rehabilitation program sooner.
+Aquatic therapy allows for individuals with weight-bearing restrictions to start a rehabilitation program sooner.
 This is the same type of therapy pool used for rehabilitation and fitness purposes by the Indiana Pacers, Philadelphia Eagles and Cincinnati Bengals.

 Pediatric patients are especially fond of aquatic therapy.
 It helps to give them a sense of play while they are actually working to improve their condition.